 Don’t “Fake Tolerate” Positions You Don't Like.
 Discuss.

 Just this morning, a friend of mine and I were talking about the importance of authenticity.
 At the end of the day, being authentic is about being real and a woman by the name of Janet Louis Stephenson once said, "Authenticity requires vulnerability, transparency and integrity."
 Show you right.
 I am a huge fan of being authentic which is why I am absolutely not a fan of faking it, on any level, when it comes to sex.
 A couple of years back, I wrote an article for the platform about why (you can check it out here).
-One of the main reasons is because faking it is not being honest with your partner and if you're not telling the truth, how is sex supposed to get any better?
+One of the main reasons is that faking it is not being honest with your partner and if you're not telling the truth, how is sex supposed to get any better?
 And sex—it should always be improving upon itself.

 That's why, I don't care if it's because you feel self-conscious, talking about it seems "awkward" or you think it will hurt your partner's feelings or that he'll take it too personally—if you keep having sex in positions that you don't enjoy, don't fake it and act like you do.
 What tends to happen via that approach is you end up resenting him for not pleasing you and he either keeps on thinking everything is fine or he starts to feel some sense of detachment because you don't seem to be as "into it" as he is.

 While we're on this point, I really want to make sure that couples in long-term relationships keep this in mind.
 I've worked with some wives who've been faking sexual pleasure for most of their marriage.
-They fake an orgasm, wait for their man to fall asleep and then go somewhere else to masturbate.
+They fake an orgasm, wait for their man to fall asleep, and then go somewhere else to masturbate.
 Uh-uh.
 You deserve to be just as sexually elated and fulfilled as your partner.
 Still, he's not a mind-reader.
 He shouldn't be expected to figure out if it's "all good" or not.
 You need to speak up and tell him (check out "9 Sex-Related Questions You & Your Partner Should Ask Each Other.
 Tonight.").

 Yes, You Can Grow to Like Certain Positions in Time.